 What We Have Achieved

-Building Kapanda Secondary School has been a significant venture and is Ripple Africa’s most important educational achievement to date.
+In order to support secondary education in Africa, we built built Kapanda Secondary School.
+This has been a significant venture and is Ripple Africa’s most important educational achievement to date.
 Ripple Africa has provided mains electricity to the school and has constructed:

 - two double classroom blocks which provide four large classrooms and have recently carried out essential maintenance on these